 Plus metered street parking (free on Sundays) and at the Takoma Metro parking lot.

-About the 2019 Festival The 38th Annual Takoma Park Street Festival will take place on Sunday, October 6, 2019 from 10:00 am- 5:00 pm in Takoma on Carroll Avenue in Takoma Park, MD to Carroll Street, NW in Takoma, DC.
+The 38th Annual Takoma Park Street Festival will take place on Sunday, October 6, 2019 from 10:00 am- 5:00 pm in Takoma on Carroll Avenue in Takoma Park, MD to Carroll Street, NW in Takoma, DC.
 Please check back in late January for the online application.

 The festival will once again host a talented mix of local artists offering paintings, photographs, pottery, silk-screening, bath and body care, stained glass, jewelry, woodworking, textiles, ceramics, kids’ items and much more.